vayvi/DiagramVectorization/README.md

 This code is the official implementation for the IAMAHA presentation on [the EIDA project](https://eida.hypotheses.org/).
+Our project webpage can be found [here](http://imagine.enpc.fr/~kallelis/eida/iamaha/DiagramVectorization.html).

 We present two distinct approaches to address the task of vectorizing diagrams: a traditional method that leverages contour extraction and robust estimation techniques, and a modern, learning-based method that builds on the Line Segment Detector Transformer [LETR](https://arxiv.org/abs/2101.01909).